sergei-mironov/litrepl/README.md

 ### Basics

-LitREPL is a command-line utility and a Vim plugin for processing text documents containing Python code blocks in the style of [Jupyter Notebooks](https://jupyter.org/).
-Note, that LitREPL does not depend on Jupyter web functionality in any direct way.
-The whole editing workflow is supposed to run in text editor.
+LitREPL is a command-line utility and a Vim plugin for processing text documents containing Python code blocks.
+The whole editing workflow is supposed to be run in the Vim text editor.

+Consider the following `Markdown` document:

 ````{.markdown}
 Some text text